 Build your healthcare career while expanding care access across the state of Maine

-Fueled by an Industry Partnerships grant from the Maine Department of Labor, Northeastern’s Roux Institute and Bouvé College of Health Sciences are partnering with Maine’s premier healthcare systems and community health clinics to host the inaugural Post-Baccalaureate, Pre-Clinical Gap Year program in 2023-24.
-This innovative non-degree program will allow aspiring healthcare professionals to gain valuable experience in providing direct patient care or essential behind-the-scenes services.
+Fueled by an Industry Partnerships grant from the Maine Department of Labor, Northeastern’s Roux Institute and Bouvé College of Health Sciences have partnered with Maine’s premier healthcare systems and community health clinics to host a Post-Baccalaureate, Pre-Clinical Gap Year program.
+This innovative non-degree program allows aspiring healthcare professionals to gain valuable experience in providing direct patient care or essential behind-the-scenes services.

 "The experience and insights gained through a pre-clinical gap-year can be invaluable for aspiring healthcare professionals.
 Maine's diverse healthcare landscape offers real and immediate opportunities for students to make an impact and bolster their credentials."”